rosell-dk/webp-on-demand/README.md

 # WebP on demand

-This is a solution for serving auto-generated WebP images instead of JPEG/PNG to browsers that supports WebP (Google Chrome, that is).
-It works by `.htaccess magic` coupled with an image converter (using *NGINX*? &ndash; try looking [here](https://github.com/S1SYPHOS/kirby-webp#nginx)).
-Basically, JPEGS and PNGS are routed to the image converter, unless it has already converted the image.
-In that case, it is routed directly to the converted image.
+This is a solution for automatically serving WebP images instead of jpeg/pngs for browsers that supports WebP (Google Chrome, that is).

-The image converter is able to use several methods to convert the image (`imagick`, `gd` directly calling `cwebp` binary or connecting to ewww image optimizer cloud service).
-Read more on its [project page](https://github.com/rosell-dk/webp-convert).

-A cool thing about this solution is that it works on all images, no matter how they are referenced.
+Once set up, it will automatically convert images, no matter how they are referenced.
 It for example also works on images referenced in CSS.
-Also, it does not require any change in the HTML.
-So it can easily be integrated into any framework.
+As the solution does not require any change in the HTML, it can easily be integrated into any website / framework (A Wordpress adaptation was recently published on [wordpress.org](https://wordpress.org/plugins/webp-express/) - its also on [github](https://github.com/rosell-dk/webp-express))

+WebP on demand consists of two parts.

+- *The redirect rules* detects whether a requested image has already been converted.
+If so, it redirects it to the converted image.
+If not, it redirects it to the *image converter*

+- *The image converter* converts, saves and serves the image.
+We are using [webp-convert-and-serve](https://github.com/rosell-dk/webp-convert-and-serve) library for this.

+The redirect rules are written for Apache.
+They do not work on *LiteSpeed* servers (even though LiteSpeed claims compliance).
+I am currently working on LiteSpeed compliance.
+If you are on *NGINX*, try looking [here](https://github.com/S1SYPHOS/kirby-webp#nginx)

 ## Installation